-Adelaide’s newest South-East Asian bar, Gondola Gondola, has landed on the corner of Peel St and Hindley Street as of last Thursday evening.
-The city’s socialites will now have a new bar to add to their weekend schedules thanks to entrepreneurs and couple Annie Liang and Tuoi Tran.
+Adelaide’s newest South-East Asian restaurant, Gondola Gondola, has landed on the corner of Peel St and Hindley Street as of last Thursday evening.
+The city’s socialites will now have a new venue to add to their weekend schedules thanks to entrepreneurs and couple Annie Liang and Tuoi Tran.

 “I love food – I’m the harshest critic when I go to restaurants.”

 Evidently grateful for where his origins have landed him today, Tuoi says he was encouraged by his family to grow up, study hard and be someone, along with immense support from fiancé (now wife) Annie.